carpentries/workshop-template/FAQ.md

     [http://files.software-carpentry.org/SWCarpentryInstaller.exe](http://files.software-carpentry.org/SWCarpentryInstaller.exe),
     and contributions are always welcome.

-*   *I have build problems with ubuntu 14.04.
+*   *`can't convert nil into String` error causing build problems with Ubuntu 14.04 and other Debian based Linux distributions.
 What is wrong?*

     When you get the an error message of the form